May Bukas Pa (2009 TV series): ABS-CBN Christmas ID

 ABS-CBN's Christmas 2009 campaign was inspired by the show's popularity.
 The song is entitled "Star ng Pasko" (lit.
 'Star of Christmas').
 Christmas lanterns were specially created by ABS-CBN and sold to benefit ABS-CBN Foundation's charity programs.
 ABS-CBN launched Parol ni Bro on November 4, 2009, where an 18-foot Christmas lantern atop the ABS-CBN building was lit up by the cast of May Bukas Pa, ABS-CBN president Charo Santos-Concio, and ABS-CBN chairman and CEO Eugenio Lopez III.

+Ratings

+May Bukas Pa currently holds the record of being the highest-rating television show on Philippine television since switching to a nationwide TV ratings system on the opening day of 2009, peaking during its finale with a 47.3% nationwide rating according to Kantar Media/TNS.

+Within the ABS-CBN's primetime block, it was the highest for the period upon its premiere on February 2, 2009, until Mara Clara on February 3, 2011.